Francommit/win10_emulation_station/README.md

 - Uses an up to date version of Emulation Station from the Raspberry Pi branch
 - Auto populates emulators with public domain roms
 - Auto installs a popular theme with support for adding 'Favorites'
-- Initial installer is less than 20KB in size, it's a script
+- Initial installer is less than a few KB in size, it's just scripts
 - Adds in a quick game content scraper which lives in the rom folder (run %UserProfile%\\.emulationstation\roms\scraper.exe)

 Translations